marburg-open-courseware/publication-quality-graphics/_main.utf8.md

 * greater than (or equal): `>` (`>=`)
 * less than (or equal): `<` (`<=`)

-I guess you get the idea...
+You probably get the idea...

 ## Aggregating Data